 The Duke of Orleans was assassinated here by his brother King Charles VI for sleeping with his wife.

-These mansions are now museums and government institutions.
-The most famous “hotel particuliers” is the neo-Renaissance Hotel de Ville, which has an ornate façade decorated with 108 statues of notable Parisians.
-But many other “hotel particuliers” are not as obvious.
+The most famous “hotel particuliers” is the neo-Renaissance Hotel de Ville, which has an ornate façade decorated with 108 statues of notable Parisians but many other “hotel particuliers” are not as obvious.

 After checking my bag, a security guard allowed me to enter the gated courtyard of Hotel de Beauvais, which houses government offices.